vezzsah/obsec_test/README.md

   SECRET_KEY: "Add a random secret key here"
   DATABASE_URL: ${DATABASE_URL}
 ```
-Secret management in this project is still pending.
+Secret management with gcp in this project is still pending.
 Once that is done, you can use the following command to have HELM create the release.
 ```sh
 ./scripts/helminstall.sh